Moonpig/moonpig-training-code-katas/Katas/Hunt the Wumpus/README.md

 A startled Wumpus may stay where it is, or it may move to a random room in the cave.
 If the Wumpus moves then it makes enough noise that the player will hear it move - though of course they will not know where the Wumpus has hidden!

 Good hunting!

+## Learnings

+### Wed 20th Nov 2019

+* Tricky to map caves to appropriate data structure
+* Should the room know about the player or should the player know which room they are in?
+* How do we keep track of rooms you've previously entered?
+* Naming - choosing domain names (eg: doors) vs names good for programming